rangle/ngCourse2/handout/modules/lazy-loading-module.md

 # Lazy Loading a Module

-Another advantage of using modules to group related pieces of functionality of our application, is the ability to load those pieces on demand.
-Lazy loading modules will help us decrease the startup time of our application because we don't need to load everything at once, we only need to load what the user expects to see at the beginning and then conditionally load other modules as the user navigates to different sections.
-As you can imagine, there's a relationship between lazy loading and routing.
+Another advantage of using modules to group related pieces of functionality of our application is the ability to load those pieces on demand.
+Lazy loading modules helps us decrease the startup time.
+With lazy loading our application does not need to load everything at once, it only needs to load what the user expects to see when the app first loads.
+Modules that are lazily loaded will only be loaded when the user navigates to their routes.

 To show this relationship, let's start by defining a simple module that will act as the root module of our example application.